Maneuvering Characteristics Augmentation System: Background

 The 737 MAX uses an adjustable stabilizer, moved by a jackscrew, to provide the required pitch trim forces.
 Generic stabilizer illustrated.

-In the 1960s, a basic pitch control system known as the stick shaker was installed in the Boeing 707 to avoid stalling.
+In the 1960s, a device known as the stick shaker was installed on the control columns of Boeing 707 aircraft to alert the pilots that the angle of attack was too high and stalling was an imminent risk.

 Later, a similar system to avoid stalling, in this case specifically called the Maneuvering Characteristics Augmentation System (MCAS), was implemented on the Boeing KC-46 Pegasus military aerial refueling tanker.
 The KC-46, which is based on the Boeing 767, requires MCAS because the weight and balance shifts when the tanker redistributes and offloads fuel.
 On that aircraft, the MCAS is overridden and disengaged when a pilot makes a stick input.

 Another MCAS implementation was developed for the Boeing 737 MAX, because its larger, repositioned engines changed the aircraft's flight characteristics compared to the preceding 737 generations.
 When a single angle of attack (AoA) sensor indicated that the angle was too high, MCAS would trim the horizontal stabilizer in the nose-down direction.
 Boeing did this to meet the company's objective of minimizing training requirements for pilots already qualified on the 737NG, which Boeing felt would make the new variant more appealing to aircraft customers that would prefer not to bear the costs of differences training.
 However, according to interviews with agency directors describing assessments undertaken after the MCAS-induced crashes had occurred, both the FAA and EASA felt that the aircraft would have had acceptable stability without MCAS.